bkarolcia/e-commerce-template/README.md

 ## This project was created to consolidate my knowledge and learn more in react.

+# If you want to see this page live, check it ---> https://ecommerce-template-boutique.herokuapp.com/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).